Hillary Leone, Founder and Principal

 As a trusted thought partner, Hillary works closely with principals and their senior teams to shape key organizational narratives over the long-term.
 As Senior Strategist to Advancing Women Professionals from 2005-2015, she helped craft AWP’s story of social change, from its roots as a national non-profit dedicated to women’s advancement to its evolution as a network of catalysts.
 In her decade of consulting to the Fundación Cisneros, she helped translate an ambitious global vision into a focused, mission-driven foundation.

 As a creative lead, Hillary collaborates with subject matter experts, visionaries, activists, and artists to concept and develop stories for our present moment.
 Projects in development include an immersive documentary about the largely unexplored deep ocean as the next frontier for global climate change; and an exploration of virtual reality-induced flow: how immersive storytelling technologies change our reality-based experiences of flow.

 Hillary began telling stories as an American conceptual artist in the late 1980s with artist Jennifer Macdonald, working under the name of Leone & Macdonald.
 For over a decade, they created visually arresting and socially provocative objects and installations.
 Their work was featured in the 1993 Whitney Biennial and is in the Whitney Museum’s permanent collection.
 In addition to gallery and museum exhibitions in North America, South America, Europe, Asia,and Australia, Hillary was an adjunct professor and visiting critic at the Rhode Island School of Design for four years and taught studio art at the University of California, San Diego.
 She has lectured at MIT, Columbia University, NYU, Cooper Union, Brown University, and the School of the Art Institute of Chicago, among other venues.

-Hillary holds a BA in English and Semiotics from Brown University; a BFA in Art from California Institute of the Arts; and is a graduate of the Whitney Museum Independent Study Program in Studio Art.
+Hillary holds a BA in Semiotics and English and American Literature from Brown University; a BFA in Art from California Institute of the Arts; and is a graduate of the Whitney Museum Independent Study Program in Studio Art.
 She studied User Experience at Adaptive Path and recently completed a year-long certificate program in Positive Psychology, where she took at deep dive into neuroscience and storytelling.